AllenCellModeling/cyto-dl/docs/using_examples.rst

     c.
 Image augmentation
         Targeted image augmentation can increase model robustness.
 Again, monai provides excellent options for `intensity <https://docs.monai.io/en/stable/transforms.html#intensity-dict>`_ and `spatial <https://docs.monai.io/en/stable/transforms.html#spatial-dict>`_ augmentations.
         For spatial augmentations, ensure that your input and ground truth images are both passed to the transformation, while for intensity augmentations ensure that only the input image is changed.
-        **Note** For Omnipose, use Omnipose-specific spatial transforms.
+        **Note** For instance segmentation, use instance segmentation-specific spatial transforms.
 Naive implementations of flipping/rotation/ other spatial transforms will make augmented vector fields incorrect.

 2. Changes to the `model` config